DspreadOrg/qpos/docs/Files-Upload-and-Push.md

 ### 4.1 Upload APP
 Click the Application menu on the left and click the Add button.
-Fill in the information as below(APK, Icon, App Name, Application classification, Visual Range and Visual Object are mandatory).
+Fill in the information as below(APK, Icon, App Name, App Category are mandatory).

 ![4-1-1](./_images/4-1-1.png)
 ![4-1-2](./_images/4-1-2.png)

 ### 4.2 Hit the shelves
-After all of the file information has been confirmed, click the button “Back on” to put the app on the app store.
+After all of the file information has been confirmed, click the button “Publish” to put the app on the app store.
 ![4-2-1](./_images/4-2-1.png)
-You can see the status change from “Off the shelf” to “On the shelf”.
+You can see the status change from “Unpublished” to “Published”.
 ![4-2-2](./_images/4-2-2.png)
 ### 4.3 App version upgrade
 If your app have new version,please click this button for "Upgrade" as below.It is worth noting that you must change the version then can finish it or you will have to delete this and upload again.